deadlydog/PowerShell.tiPS/ReadMe.md

 By default tiPS does not automatically show tips or update itself, so you must configure it to do so.

-Tips will only be automatically shown in interactive PowerShell sessions, so that they do not appear unexpectedly when running scripts or other automated processes.
+Tips will only be automatically shown in interactive PowerShell sessions.
+This prevents them from appearing unexpectedly when running scripts or other automated processes.

 ## Commands

+To see the full list of commands, use `Get-Command -Module tiPS`.
+You can then use `Get-Help <command>` to get more information about a specific command.
+Below are the most popular commands.

 ### 📰 Show a tip

-To show a tip, run the following command:
+To show a tip in the terminal, run the following command:

 ```powershell
 Write-PowerShellTip